nesrinvuralgedik/core-spring-labmodules/README.md

     * Extract the jar file to a temporary directory, and view the contents.
     * We should see the jar is generated to be run as a standalone application on our behalf.
         * We will see the classpath resources, manifest file and supporting compile scope package classes are included.
-        * Contains all the necessary runtime dependencies - `BOOT-INF` holds all your compiled classes and all the dependency jars.
+        * Contains all the necessary runtime dependencies - `BOOT-INF` holds all our compiled classes and all the dependency jars.
         * In the `META-INF` directory `MANIFEST.MF` declares a main entry point (the Main-Class: property)
-    * There are many ways to run this application, either directly using the JAR, using `spring-boot:run` goal from Maven or in your IDE as we did earlier.
+    * There are many ways to run this application, either directly using the JAR, using `spring-boot:run` goal from Maven or in our IDE as we did earlier.
         * Ran `java -jar 32-jdbc-autoconfig-5.3.23.jar`, got the same output as before.

-# MODULE 11 - Spring Boot - Spring Data JPA
+# MODULE 12 - Spring Boot - Spring Data JPA

-## Spring Boot - Spring Data JPA
+## Spring Boot - Spring Data JPA Lab

 In this lab we will learn:
 * How to implement a `Spring JPA` application using Spring Boot.